RicaBenhossi/learnin_pytest/README.md

-# testing_python
+# Learning Pytest
-Test of testing in python.
+Learn by doing...
+Series of pytest experiments.